ibm-cloud-docs/mas-ms/communicationscenter.md

 ## CCC Access
 {: #ccc-access}

+In order to obtain access, please see [How to Request CCC Access](/docs/mas-ms?topic=mas-ms-ssp#how-to-request-ccc-access)

-Submit a case on the IBM Suport Portal: https://www.ibm.com/mysupport with the following information:
+You can also submit a case on the IBM Suport Portal: https://www.ibm.com/mysupport with the following information:

 Note: you must have an IBMid and be registered for MAS support in order to submit a case.
 For details, please see [Getting Started](/docs/mas-ms?topic=mas-ms-getting-started-with-ibm-maximo-application-suite-managed-service)